sariabuqoura/CISSP/README.md

       * Stage V: Weakness and Vulnerability Analysis (WVA)
       * Stage VI: Attack Modeling and Simulation (AMS)
       * Stage VII: Risk Analysis and Management (RAM)
+    *  visual, Agile, and Simple Threat (VAST) is a threat modeling concept that integrates threat and risk management into an Agile programming environment on a scalable basis